Egypt: Heritage and Development in the Arab World

 Upon completing the course, you will have acquired the following skills and knowledge:

-• A solid understanding of cultural heritage and its major themes and issues.
+- A solid understanding of heritage and development, and major themes and issues.

 Itinerary highlights